openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 When the input data does not fit to Neural Network model input tensor perfectly, this means that additional operations/steps are needed to transform the data to format expected by a model.
 These operations are known as "preprocessing".

 ### Example
 Consider the following standard example: deep learning model expects input with the `{1, 3, 224, 224}` shape, `FP32` precision, `RGB` color channels order, and it requires data normalization (subtract mean and divide by scale factor).
 However, there is just a `640x480` `BGR` image (data is `{480, 640, 3}`).
-This means some operations to be performed:
+This means that operations below must be performed:
  - Convert `U8` buffer to `FP32`.
  - Transform to `planar` format: from `{1, 480, 640, 3}` to `{1, 3, 480, 640}`.
  - Resize image from 640x480 to 224x224.